Albinzr/Gem/README.md

             // model class
             class Details:Codable{
-                var name:String? // same variable as in json var publishedOn:ing? // incase of snake casing use camel casing of the same name var Time:String // same variable as in json }
+                var name:String? // same variable as in json var publishedOn:Int? // incase of snake casing use camel casing of the same name var Time:String // same variable as in json }
  ```